 Prior to the date of your procedure, your physician will be in touch to discuss the procedure and answer any questions you may have.
-To create the safest environment possible, all patients will be required to get COVID-19 PCR testing within 5 days of their procedure (the designated testing locations will have weekend hours, and an in-home testing service is available as well).
+To create the safest environment possible, all patients who are not vaccinated will be required to get COVID-19 PCR testing within 5 days of their procedure (the designated testing locations will have weekend hours, and an in-home testing service is available as well).
 Your doctor will send you detailed instructions about this pre-procedure testing.
 A member of our nursing staff will call to obtain information regarding your medical history, medications you are currently taking and to review your bowel preparation instructions.
 Only patients will be admitted to the facility.
 You will need to have someone pick you up after the procedure.
 Please be prepared to provide the name and cell phone of your escort to the nurse during your pre-procedure interview.
 Our staff will keep your escort informed of your progress and bring you to the building lobby (on the first floor) to meet with your escort after you are discharged.

 MEC takes your health and safety as seriously as you do and has instituted policies to help ensure minimal exposure to others during your time with us.
 When you get off the elevator (5th floor) one of our staff members wearing a mask will greet you.
 All of our staff throughout the facility will be wearing masks.
 You will be asked to remove your own mask if you are wearing one and will be given a new one to wear.
 Our staff will then take your temperature and ask you a series of questions about your current health, recent travel, and possible exposure to anyone with COVID-19.
 Just as we pledge to keep you as safe as possible during these trying times, we ask that you be forthcoming and answer our questions about your health and any exposures truthfully.
 Your escort should not accompany you to your procedure as they will not be allowed into the endoscopy unit to avoid exposure and maintain appropriate social distancing.